tzickel/jr/readme.md

 ```

 # API
-This is all the Python 2.7 API in a nutshell:
+This is all the Python 2.7 compatible API in a nutshell:

 ```python
 Multiplexer(configuration=None)